Israel-Palestine Politics in brief: Language, Culture, and Identity

 Most of the modern-day Russians emigrated since the 1980s.
 You can hear a lot of Russian spoken in Israel, especially in Tel Aviv and Haifa.

-Ethiopian Jews have faced difficulties being accepted into modern Israeli society, because of education and linguistic barriers of migrants.
+Ethiopian Jews have faced difficulties being accepted into modern Israeli society, because of the education and linguistic barriers of migrants.
 Tel Aviv is a place where you can get great Ethiopian food (and great Ethiopian vegetarian food, too).

 North African Migrants: There are a lot of migrants from Sudan, Eritrea, Ethiopia, and other countries.
 Some are granted asylum, and some are illegal immigrants fleeing harsh economic and living conditions.